ai-cfia/finesse-backend/docs/USAGE.md

 ## With your local environment

 Create and set the environment variables based on `.env.template`.
+You will need to create a `.env` file.

 Running: